mseminatore/bintools/cisc/README.md

 Reset | 0xFFFE | reset vector

 On a return from interrupt `RTI` the processor state is restored by popping the registers off the stack in the following order: SP, CC, A, Y, X, PC.

+> Note that the decision to stack the SP last, and unstack it first, makes a
+> context switch much simpler to implement.

 ## Memory map